-In addition to the net investment income dividends paid monthly, the Fund may also earn additional net investment income throughout the year.
+In addition to the net investment income dividends normally declared daily or monthly and paid monthly, a Fund may also earn additional net investment income throughout the year.
 Any additional net investment income will be distributed annually as a declared event and paid to shareholders of record for such events.
+In addition a Fund may occasionally make a distribution at a time when it is not normally made.